 3) KANCHANABURI’S NATURE

-Two hours west of Bangkok you can find Kanchanaburi, a town famous for its world war history.
+Two hours west of Bangkok you can find Kanchanaburi, a town famous for its World War history.
 The Death Railway, the Bridge over the River Kwai and the Allied War Cemetery are the three big attractions there.
 However, the whole area can also be enjoyed for its wild nature, through river rafting adventures, abseiling and cave explorations.
-The place is so big that the owner of the bungalows resort where I was staying told me in 20 years he managed to explore only a small part of it.
+The place is so big that the owner of the bungalow resort where I was staying told me in 20 years he managed to explore only a small part of it.
 So, adventure seekers, this might be one place for you.

-So what you can do is to get out of the city.
-Rent a scooter or a bigger motorbike and go for some tours in the so-called Golden triangle or up and down the hills in the north of Thailand.
-This is actually a really enjoyable activity, the views are beautiful and you might end up in some villages with local ethnicities, such as the Long Neck Karen Tribe.
+Another thing to do is to get out of the city.
+Rent a scooter or a bigger motorbike and go for some tours in the so-called Golden Triangle or up and down the hills in the north of Thailand.
+This is a really enjoyable activity, the views are beautiful and you might end up in some villages with local ethnicities, such as the Long Neck Karen Tribe.
+There are also many waterfall sites, such as the Buathong Waterfall, also known as sticky waterfalls, as it is possible, and easy, to climb them barefoot without slipping thanks to the composition of the rocks that grant a good grip to the feet.

 As the last point, from Chiang Mai, you can go visit Chiang Rai’s White Temple, the only reason to go there really.
-You can also enter Laos through the Northernmost border crossing between the two countries.
+You can also enter Laos through the Northernmost border crossing between the two countries just as I did during one of my trips to Thailand.

 5) DIVING 6) DIVING 7) DIVING

 My second experience diving in Thailand was on a 3-days live aboard at the Similan islands, on the Andaman Sea (West side).
 Just amazing, perhaps the best diving of my life.
-The departure point for these boat expeditions is always Khao Lak, a couple of hours driving North from Pukhet.
-If you go for this, you will dive on some of the most renown spots in the world, like famous Richelieu Rock.
-Compared to others liveaboard around the world, it is also quite cheap!
+The departure point for these boat expeditions is always Khao Lak, a couple of hours driving North from Phuket.
+If you go for this, you will dive into some of the most renowned spots in the world, like the famous Richelieu Rock.
+Compared to other liveaboard around the world, it is also quite cheap!
 I spent about 400€ for 3 days full board and 10 dives.

 The third diving experience in Thailand has been in Ko Lanta, still on the Andaman Sea but more in the south.
 Good diving, big schools of fish, and some of the best coral sites I have seen if you go for the two faraway sites of Hin Muang and Hin Deang.
 However, it is more expensive, and unfortunately the once manta’s cleaning station at those two sites is no more.
 Probably this is due to some changing patterns from the mantas, but mostly it is because, stupidly, fishermen in the area do fish mantas.
 What can I say?
 It’s just very sad.